 Shop and shopkeeper

-Often separating the shop from the shopkeeper can be quite difficult.
+Separating the shop from the shopkeeper can be quite difficult.
 Sanne highlighted this by creating dual portraits.
-In one photo the shopkeeper poses in his (sometimes former) shop, with a happy smile, gazing straight into the lens.
-In the other photo, he holds up merchandise or an object in front of his face.
-Your gaze sweeps over the shopkeeper and discovers the product, the shop, the sales customs instead.
-As a result, the dual portrait becomes a lovely documentary photo.
+In one photo the shopkeeper posed in his (sometimes former) shop, with a happy smile, gazing straight into the lens.
+In the other photo, he held up merchandise or an object in front of his face.
+Your gaze swept over the shopkeeper and discovered the product, the shop, the sales customs instead.
+As a result, the dual portrait became a lovely documentary photo.